GokulALT/ollamaChatWrapper/mcp-server-example/README.md

 # Example MCP Server (TypeScript)

-This folder contains a simple, functional Model Context Protocol (MCP) server built using the [`@mcp/server` TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk).
-It's designed to be a starting point for creating your own custom MCP servers and integrating tools.
+This folder contains a robust, example Model Context Protocol (MCP) server built using the official [`@mcp/server` TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk).
+It's designed to be a fast and reliable starting point for creating your own custom MCP servers and integrating tools.

 This server is pre-configured to:
 - Connect to a local Ollama instance to provide language models.